WHB139426/Grounded-Video-LLM/README.md

 ## TODO List
 - [x] Release the Phi3.5-Vision-Instruct Version.
-- [ ] Release the LLaVA-Next-LLAMA3-8B Version.
+- [ ] Release the LLaVA-Next-LLAMA3-8B Version (soon).
-- [ ] The training scripts and datasets.
+- [ ] Release the training scripts and datasets.